az-riichi/azriichi.org/index.md

 For more information, please visit our [About](/about/) page.

+## What is riichi mahjong?

+Riichi mahjong is an exciting, fast-paced tile game that blends strategy, luck, and skill.
+Typically played with four people, your goal is to complete a hand by forming sets of three and a pair - think of it as a cross between rummy and poker.
+The enjoyment comes from making smart decisions, reading opponents, and going "riichi" to bet on that tile you need to win big.
+With special bonus tiles and scoring combinations, every round is full of surprises.

-## Join us
+## Join us!

+Interested in learning mahjong, or looking for places to play mahjong?
 We hold regular meetings in Tempe and Tucson, please check the [Events](/events/) page for details.
-Questions?
-Join our community [Discord server](https://discord.gg/PDdrN2N) where our members are happy to assist you!
+You can also join our community [Discord server](https://discord.gg/PDdrN2N) where our members are happy to assist you!